MousaviLaleh/Module1_Challenge/README.md

 # Kickstarter Challenge: Louise’s play fundraising goal
 ## Overview of Project
 Louise, a playwright, wants to start a crowdfunding campaign fund her play, Fever, with estimating a budget of over $10,000.
 With using Excel to organize and analyze crowdfunding data, we will determine whether there are specific factors that make a project’s campaign successful.
-The purpose is to help Louise to gain a greater understanding of campaigns from start to finish, and we'll be able to set her campaign to mirror other successful ones in the same category.
+The purpose is to help Louise to gain a greater understanding of campaigns from start to finish, and we'll be able to set her campaign to mirror other successful ones in the same category.<br/>
+- The funding goal is the amount of money that a creator needs to complete their project. <br/>
+- Funding on Kickstarter is all-or-nothing.
+No one will be charged for a pledge towards a project unless it reaches its funding goal.
+This way, creators always have the budget they scoped out before moving forward.<br/>
+- A creator is the person or team behind the project idea, working to bring it to life.<br/>
+- Backers are folks who pledge money to join creators in bringing projects to life.
+Kickstarter is not a store, backers support a creative process.<br/>
+-

 ### Purpose
 Now her play Fever came close to its fundraising goal in a short amount of time.
 Now she wants to know how different campaigns fared in relation to their launch dates and their funding goals.